ArrajKamel/MotionDetectionSecuritySystem/readme.md

 # 🔐 Motion Detection Security System

 ## 📜 Overview
 The **Motion Detection Security System** is an Arduino-based project designed to provide a robust and reliable security solution.
 It leverages a Sharp infrared sensor for motion detection, a 4x4 keypad for password authentication, and a Finite State Machine (FSM) to manage the system's behavior.
-The project is modular and scalable, making it suitable for real-world applications like home automation, IoT security, and industrial monitoring.
+The project is modular and scalable, making it suitable for real-world applications like home automation, and IoT security.

 ---